Riccati-feedback Control of a Two-dimensional Two-phase Stefan Problem: Discretization and Linearization

 With this, the conditions in \cref{eq:heat2,eq:V2} can be incorporated explicitly into the definition of \AVT\time{} and \BT\time.
 Regarding the remaining boundary conditions, the Neumann condition in \cref{eq:heat5} does not need any extra attention, since it is incorporated automatically.
 The Dirichlet boundary conditions in \cref{eq:heat3,eq:V3,eq:V4} can be handled by the common approach to remove the rows and columns corresponding to the DOFs at the related boundary regions from the matrices.

 \cref{eq:blocksss} with \cref{eq:BCDiff} incorporated reads

 Notably, this modification preserves the DAE structure and index of \cref{eq:blocksss}.
 Consequently, we follow~\cite{morFreRM08} and apply the Schur complement to remove the algebraic conditions.
-This yields the new system matrices for the Stefan problem
+This yields an equivalent formulation, a.k.a. realization, of the Stefan problem on the hidden manifold \cite{KunM06}, i.e., as an ODE, with the coefficient matrices

 With the matrices from \cref{eq:StefanMats}, we can transform the Stefan problem into the formulation of \cref{eq:sss} and are able to apply the LQR approach for the computation of a feedback control.
 In order to have a computationally efficient method, we keep the sparse structure of the matrices and never compute the generally dense Schur complement for \cA\time{} explicitly.
 Instead we apply \cA\time{} implicitly and use the matrices from \cref{eq:blocksssGamma}.
 For details, see~\cite{morFreRM08}, or the numerical implementation in~\cite{SaaKB21-mmess-2.1}.